skilesare/immortality/achieving_supersociety/as-desired.md

 Loan officers will bid for the rights to distribute the loans to the public.
 These bids will be distributed to the accounts that put up the cash to be lent out.
 In this way those that are holding money can defray some of the demurrage value.

 Why would loan officers bid cash on loans that are going to make 0% interest?
 The key here is that in issuing the loan, the cash will pass through the loan officers account and they will be issued prefs in the account that is borrowing the money.
-Even when the money is paid out the loan officer still has skin in the game and will do what they can to help the account owner be successful in commerce because they will be a direct beneficiary.
+While the loan is paid out the loan officer will have skin in the game and will do what they can to help the account owner be successful in commerce because they will be a direct beneficiary.
+If they are successful enough they can forgive a portion of the loan and convert it into a set of permenant prefs.
 In the current system, the banker is only as interested as the loan balance is outstanding.

 In a sense these new loan officers will become a type of long term venture capitalist.
 They will typically be people who have access to cash and have demonstrated their abilities in commerce already.